 Gentle Yoga, based in Cambridge, is an independent yoga class for all ages and all mobility levels.
 The small, slow movements are perfect for moving the joints and helping with balance.
 The sessions, run by Moniek Hopman, are flexible for an individual’s mobility as exercises can be adjusted to chair-based ones if needed.

-Contact Moniek Hopman to find out more at:
+Contact Moniek Hopman or visit the website using the details below to find out more.

 Swimming for the over 60s

-For Cambridge residents that are aged 60 or older, they can swim at any of the Greenwich Leisure Limited-managed swimming pools in the city for a reduced price.
-With a Better Membership Card (£5/year) sessions are only £2.35 per visit.
+Cambridge residents that are aged 60 or older can swim at any of the Greenwich Leisure Limited-managed swimming pools in the city for a reduced price.

 You can find a list of GLL-managed pools on the city council website.